Utility maximization with addictive consumption habit formation in incomplete semimartingale markets: Market model

-where discounting factors $\alpha_{t}$ and $\delta_{t}$ measure, respectively, the persistence of the initial habits level and the intensity of consumption history.
-In this paper, we shall be mostly interested in the general case when the discounting factors $\alpha_{t}$ and $\delta_{t}$ are stochastic processes which are allowed to be unbounded.
-The stochastic nature of the discounting factors corresponds to various market features.
-For instance, the investor may randomly change his weights on the consumption habits impact due to his risk preference change, time-varying impatience or other time inconsistent factors from the financial market.\\
+Here discounting factors $\alpha_{t}$ and $\delta_{t}$ measure, respectively, the persistence of the initial habits level and the intensity of consumption history.
+In this paper, we shall be mostly interested in the general case when discounting factors $\alpha_t$ and $\delta_t$ are stochastic processes which are allowed to be unbounded.
+However, for technical reasons, we will assume that $\int_0^{t}(\delta _u-\alpha_u)\,du<\infty$ a.s. for each $t\in[0,T]$.